a-b-street/abstreet/book/src/dev/api.md

 and [the map model docs](https://dabreegster.github.io/abstreet/map/index.html) in the meantime.

-## Creating trips
+## Working with individual trips

+You can use the **/sim/new-person** API in the middle of a simulation, if needed.
+If possible, it's simpler to create a Scenario as input.

+## Working with Scenarios

+You can
-There's no API yet to create trips.
-Instead, you can [import trips from your own data](https://dabreegster.github.io/abstreet/trafficsim/travel_demand.html#custom-import).
+[import trips from your own data](https://dabreegster.github.io/abstreet/trafficsim/travel_demand.html#custom-import).

 You can also generate different variations of one of the